 No matter the country in which you are looking for work, the key focus of your CV should be to persuade the employer to invite you for a job interview.
 Accordingly, treat your CV as a marketing tool, adapted to the market in which you intend to use it.

 The issues that most likely did not even cross your mind when you become interested in a job abroad will confront you.
 Do not take too lightly the influence they can have on the result of your adventure!

 To take up employment in Thailand, you will need a valid work permit and a working visa.
-Thai law requires foreigner to earn quite a high wage to be eligible for a work permit.
+The Thai law requires foreigners to earn quite a high wage to be eligible for a work permit.

 For a foreigner, it is still easy to find a job in Bangkok than in other parts of Thailand.
 Nevertheless, before you get a job offer your employer must prove that there is no Thai citizen available for the vacancy.

-Before you send job applications, you should find out first if the companies you are making an application with have permissions to employ foreigners.
+Before you send job applications, you should find out first if the companies you are making an application with, have permission to employ foreigners.